-This is the least amount of money that gives you the chance to open a trust fund.
-Some even start for as low as PHP5,000.
+This is the least amount of money that allows you to open a trust fund.
+For example, some even start for as low as PHP5,000.

 This is the amount of money that you want to add to your investment.
 You can reinvest for as low as PHP1,000.
-There is no rule or deadline, but you are recommended to invest regularly.
+There is no rule or deadline.
+However, you should invest regularly.

-This is the amount of money you pay for the operation of the fund.
-It is a percentage of your investment.
+This is the amount of money you pay to operate the fund.
+Moreover, it is a percentage of your investment.

 All of your earnings are subjected to a 20% withholding tax.
 According to the Trust Officers Association of the Philippines, the proceeds are net of tax.

 Here are the advantages when you invest in UITFs in the Philippines: